 a.
 Causes an undue financial and administrative burden; or

 b.
-Represents a fundamental alteration in the nature of CCHA’s program.
+Represents a fundamental alteration in the nature of HACC’s program.

-Subject to the undue burdens and fundamental alterations tests, CCHA will correct physical situations or procedures that create a barrier to equal housing opportunity for all.
-To permit people with disabilities to take full advantage of CCHA’s housing program and non-housing programs, in accordance with Section 504 and the Fair Housing Amendments Act of 1988, CCHA shall comply with all requirements and prohibitions in applicable law.
+Subject to the undue burdens and fundamental alterations tests, HACC will correct physical situations or procedures that create a barrier to equal housing opportunity for all.
+To permit people with disabilities to take full advantage of HACC’s housing program and non-housing programs, in accordance with Section 504 and the Fair Housing Amendments Act of 1988, HACC shall comply with all requirements and prohibitions in applicable law.
 24 CFR § 8.4

 Facilities and programs used by applicants and residents shall be accessible to persons using wheelchairs, persons with sensory impairments and other persons with disabilities.
-Application and management offices, hearing rooms, community centers, day care centers, laundry facilities, craft and game rooms, etc. (to the extent that the CCHA has such facilities) will be usable by residents with a full range of disabilities.
-If CCHA offers such facilities, and none is accessible, some will be made so, subject to the undue financial and administrative burden test.
+Application and management offices, hearing rooms, community centers, day care centers, laundry facilities, craft and game rooms, etc. (to the extent that the HACC has such facilities) will be usable by residents with a full range of disabilities.
+If HACC offers such facilities, and none is accessible, some will be made so, subject to the undue financial and administrative burden test.
 24 CFR § 8.2

 Documents and procedures used by applicants and residents will be accessible for those with vision, hearing or other sensory impairments.
 Also, all documents will be written simply and clearly to enable applicants with learning or cognitive disabilities to understand as much as possible.
 24 CFR § 8.6